Kiflw/DualBootIssue/README.md

 I'm just a little stubborn since I'm already used to Grub's interface.

+This issue might even be exclusive to dual booting windows and linux with a grub bootloader.
+After all, I'm still learning.

 # Guide to fixing the Grub Bootloader issue after a Windows Update

 The problem in this case, is the grub bootloader doesn't come up, possibly due to the lack of the vmlinuz package file.